tmikeschu/career-development-curriculum/module_one/strengths_reflection_guidelines.md

 Others to add:

-* What talents could you develop further that would help you in your growth at Turing and in your new career as a software developer?
 * What strengths could you use to help you in an area in which you might struggle?
 * Reflect on strengths you rely on.
 How could you use these strengths differently to help you manage a weakness?
 * What interpersonal strengths could you use more of to help you manage a difficult project partner situation?